stubbiali/tasmania/README.md

 	 - symmetrized sequential-update splitting, or Strang splitting.

 	 Hybrid approaches are possible.
- - The two-dimensional viscud Burgers' equations and a simplified hydrostatic model in isentropic coordinates have been coded as proof-of-concepts.
+ - The two-dimensional viscous Burgers' equations and a simplified hydrostatic model in isentropic coordinates have been coded as proof-of-concepts.
 Finite difference operators arising from the numerical discretization of the model are implemented via GridTools4Py.

 ## GridTools and GridTools4Py